Arkengarthdale

 The moors on both sides of Arkengarthdale are used for the annual Scott Trial, a cross-country motorcycle endurance event.

 The Dale cuts through the eastern half of a major lead mining field and lead was extracted from the area for over a thousand years.
 Most of the mining structures have now disappeared leaving only the spoil heaps and the line of an 1,100 m long chimney from the site of the smelting mill.

-The current economy of the Dale depends on hill farming, grouse shooting and tourism.
+The current economy of the dale depends on hill farming, grouse shooting and tourism.
 In 1989 Arkengarthdale (and Swaledale) were designated as a Barns and Walls Conservation Area.

 History

+A local resident, Anthony Peacock, was executed in Richmond for his part in the Pilgrimage of Grace in 1536.